scummvm/scummvm-web/README.md

 run `composer update-data` note that this will run automatically on site update but is encouraged for you to do manually to keep track on who's updating the data.

+## Disabling cache

+During development, you can disable data caching by creating a file called `.no-cache` in the root folder.

 ## Contributing